joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/air-application-invokation-and-termination.md

     all windows have been closed.
 Only use synchronous methods during cleanup to ensure that they finish before the application quits.

-    If the order in which your windows are closed doesn’t matter, then you can loop through the `NativeApplication.nativeApplication.openedWindows` array
+    If the order in which your windows are closed doesn't matter, then you can loop through the `NativeApplication.nativeApplication.openedWindows` array
     and close each window in turn.
 If order _does_ matter, provide a means of closing the windows in the correct sequence.